joephayes/sicilian-monastic-orders-choropleth-map/README.md

 Sicily.
 From https://github.com/Dataninja/geo-shapes.git (italy region 19).
 * orders_data.json - JSON file with the location quotient by monastic order by province
+* config.js.sample - edit this file to add your MapBox access token.
+Save and rename it to config.js. **IMPORTANT!
+DO NOT COMMIT THIS FILE!**